mammasmias/QE-CONVERSE/README.md

 ## Features
-the QE-CONVERSE implement a non-perturbative approach (converse) to compute the orbitalmagnetization in isolated and periodic systems.
+the QE-CONVERSE implement a non-perturbative approach (converse) to compute the orbital magnetization in isolated and periodic systems.
 The calculation of orbital magnetization allows ab-initio computation of macroscopic properties like the Nuclear Magnetic Resonance (NMR) chemical shifts and the Electronic Paramagnetic Resonance (EPR) g tensor.

 * NMR shielding tensors
 * EPR g-tensor